 Now we are ready to start infusing our oil to extract the goodness from the dandelion flowers.
 Simply place the whole flowers in a jar as shown and then add enough carrier oil to cover the flowers completely.

 Once you have transferred the dandelion flowers to your glass jar you will then need to add a carrier oil such as olive, almond, jojoba, grape seed, or other oil of your choice.
 I like to use sweet almond oil because it is great for the skin and absorbs fairly quickly.
-For more on carrier oils, you can read this article.
-You can also purchase carrier oils from there as well.
+You can purchase carrier oils here.

 Now we need to cover the jar to prevent dust or mold spores from getting into the oil while we are gently heating the mixture.
 I use a coffee filter and use old bread ties to keep the filter secured on the jar.
 You can also use a rubber band over the coffee filter and around the mouth of the jar.
 Using a coffee filter allows water to evaporate from the oil should any find its way into your infusion.

-As you can see in the photos I was making a batch of plantain-infused oil at the same time.
+As you can see in the photos I was also making a batch of plantain-infused oil at the same time.
 You can read about plantain and the benefits of plantain-infused oil here.

 Place a hand towel in the bottom of the crockpot, place your jars on top of the towel, and fill with warm water to cover the jars about halfway.
 If the water level gets low carefully add water back up to the halfway point on the jars.
 After 24-48 hours your oil is ready to be used to create your balm.